 Champignon Dansant, Champignon des Fous Dansants, Champignon Maitake, Dancing Mushroom, Grifola, Grifola frondosa, Hen of the Woods, Hongo Maitake, King of Mushrooms, Maitake, Monkey's Bench, Mushroom, Ram's Head, Roi des Champignons, Sheep's Head, Shelf Fungi.<br/><br/>

-Overview InformationMaitake mushroom is a fungus that has been eaten as food in Asia for thousands of years.
-People also use it to make medicine.
+Overview InformationMaitake is a type of mushroom.
+People use it to make medicine.

 Uses & Effectiveness

 Insufficient Evidence for

 - Diabetes.
-Early research suggests that taking maitake mushroom polysaccharides (MMP) by mouth may lower blood sugar in people with diabetes.
+Early research shows that taking maitake mushroom polysaccharides (MMP) by mouth may lower blood sugar in people with diabetes.

 - An ovary disorder known as polycystic ovary syndrome (PCOS).
-Early research shows that taking a specific product (SX-Fraction by Mushroom Wisdom) containing maitake mushroom extract can improve ovulation in women whose periods have stopped due to PCOS.
-Maitake mushroom does not appear to be as effective as clomiphene for PCOS, but the combination of these two agents seems to be more effective than either agent alone for improving ovulation.
+Early research shows that taking a specific dietary supplement containing maitake mushroom extract can improve ovulation in women whose periods have stopped due to PCOS.
+Maitake mushroom does not appear to be as effective as the drug clomiphene for PCOS, but the combination of these two agents may be more effective than either one alone for improving ovulation.